 Even though there are millions upon millions of pet parents, thousands of pet food companies, and hundreds of government officials overseeing pet food, there are only three consumer representatives at AAFCO.
 That’s right, only three consumer advocates in the United States at AAFCO: Susan Thixton of Truth about Pet Food, Dr. Jean Hofve of Little Big Cat and yours truly, Mollie Morrissette of Poisoned Pets.

 Without us, there would be no one looking after you and your pet’s interests’ at the most important meetings regarding the regulation of pet food in the US: the AAFCO conferences.

-Every six months, each of us has the difficult, some could say humiliating, task of begging consumers for donations to help pay for us to attend these important meetings.
-We have to beg, because none of us has a pot to piss in or a window to throw it out of.
-Put another way, we are as poor as church mice.
+Every six months, each of us has the difficult; some could say the humiliating task of begging consumers for donations to help pay for us to attend these important meetings.
+We have to beg because none of us has a pot to piss in or a window to throw it out of.
+Put another way; we are as poor as church mice.